iUmayanga-ui/09/Readme.md

 }
 ```

-### Explanation:
-- **Task 6:**
-  - The `factorial` function uses recursion to calculate the factorial of a given number.
-It multiplies the number by the factorial of the number minus one until it reaches the base case of 0 or 1.
-  - The main function takes user input, calls the `factorial` function, and displays the result.
-The program handles negative inputs by printing an error message.

-- **Task 7:**
-  - The `leading_digit` function repeatedly divides the input number by 10 until only the leading digit remains, which is then returned.
-  - The main function ensures that the input is positive before calling `leading_digit`, and it outputs the leading digit.

-These programs fulfill the requirements for Tasks 6 and 7.
+These are the C programs you requested, without comments.
 Let me know if you need any further assistance!